 - Deuce Bigalow European Gigolo has a "pimp boat" complete with hydraulics and spinnaz.
 Yes.
 You heard that right.
 A boat with hydraulics and spinnaz.

 - The TV Movie adaptation of Captain America gave him a stars-and-stripes motorcycle, with the clear shield forming the windscreen.
+It fit conveniently in the white van his civilian identity drove.

 - The first Austin Powers movie has an easily identifiable Jaguar E-Type convertible painted to look like a Union Jack with a Vanity License Plate reading SWINGER: the Shaguar.